-One of the places to visit in the City of Pines is the Strawberry Farm Baguio.
-But this tourist attraction is actually located in La Trinidad which is a few kilometers away from Baguio City.
-If you’re planning to have a vacation in Baguio then you must visit the famous La Trinidad strawberry farm.
-Here’s our travel guide to help you visit this wonderful tourist spot.
-(Post Updated: January 8, 2019)
+Going to Benguet?
+Then don’t forget to visit the famous Strawberry Farm Baguio.
+This tourist attraction is actually located in La Trinidad which is a few kilometers away from Baguio City.
+Visiting this beautiful farm is easy and here’s our travel guide to help you out!
+(Post Updated: September 16, 2019)

 There are a variety of options in visiting the Strawberry Farm Baguio, you can either take a cab, ride a jeepney or bring your private vehicle.